Welcome to our official guide to York Racecourse.

 - Nunthorpe Stakes – one of the premier sprint races in Europe, this Group One sprint is open to horses from 2 years olds and up and is ran over the minimum flat trip of 5 furlongs.
 Piggott won it a staggering 7 times, whilst brilliant winners have included Lochsong.
 Mecca’s Angel and Battash.

-- Yorkshire Oaks – another Group One, this time for fillies and mares aged 3 and over.
+- Yorkshire Oaks – another Group 1, this time for fillies and mares aged 3 and over.
 Ran over 1m4 furlongs, previous great winners have included Enable, Islington and Midday.

-- Juddomote Stakes – a top 10 furlong Group One race, is one of the top middle-distance races in the racing calendar, winners including Sea The Star, Australia and star Frankel.
+- Juddomote Stakes – a top 10-furlong Group 1 race, is one of the top middle-distance races in the racing calendar, winners including Sea The Star, Australia and star Frankel.

 York Racecourse Map